iam-AbhishekYadav/React-Js/03_Forms.md

 export default App;
 ```

-# # Checkboxes, Radio Button and Select in Form
+# # Checkboxes and Radio Button in Form

+- In Checkboxes and Radio Button we use `checked` insted of value.
+- The value will be obtained by doing destructuring
 ``` js

 ``` js